 Once in Barnstaple, the town centre is a short walk from the station.
 Barnstaple has its fair share of high street chains, but the real delights of the town can be found by searching out more unusual places to shop and visit.

 Just the other side of the bridge as you walk into town is the newly expanded Barnstaple Museum.
 Collections on Barnstaple and North Devon life as well as various exhibitions throughout the year can be found in this fine building and it well worth stopping off at on your way into town.

 From here, head down Boutport Street then into the High Street to the historic Pannier Market and Butchers Row.
-This large indoor market in one of the town’s most iconic buildings has been running for over 150 years and runs all year round, Mondays to Saturdays.
-Tuesday, Fridays and Saturdays are the general market, with Fridays (Barnstaple’s traditional Market Day) the busiest with the best atmosphere.
-Wednesdays are Antiques and Collectables.
+This large indoor market in one of the town’s most iconic buildings has recently reopened following a £2.5m refurbishment.
+Running for over 150 years, the Pannier Market is open every Tuesday to Saturday, from 9am to 4pm.

 Just outside the Pannier Market is Butchers Row.
 This row of covered shops was once solely occupied by butchers but these days it houses some wonderful independent shops selling everything from chillies to cheese.